Jon Jansen was a legendary 1950s furniture store in Auckland's Queens Arcade established by Lincoln Laidlaw.

 In 1951, Jon Jansen opened for business.
 It imported products but also highly benefited from the skills of two Dutch designers, Edzer Duije (Bob) Roukema and his assistant Jan Knoll.

 The store was a resounding triumph.
-The initial flagship store became a three storey emporium.
+The initial flagship store became a three story emporium.
 It attracted a national following, serviced by an additional three stores.

 Bob Roukema was a success story himself.
 He developed his own style which sat comfortably beside top international names.
 His work found its own popularity with many pieces becoming modernist design icons in their own right.